-Key audit matter How our audit addressed the key audit matter Estimation of fair value of investment properties As at 31 March 2020, the Group's investment properties measured at fair value amounted to approximately HK\$14,328 million, with net losses arising from fair value change recognised in the statement of profit or loss of approximately HK\$217 million from completed investment properties and an Among our audit procedures, we evaluated the objectivity, independence and competence of the valuer by examining the valuer's qualification and assessed the valuation methodologies and assumptions adopted by the valuer with assistance from our internal valuation expert. investment property under construction.
-The For completed investment properties, we evaluated valuation process is inherently subjective, and dependent on a number of estimates such as market rent, market yield, market price per unit, stabilised growth rate, estimated cost to completion, etc. To support management's determination of the fair value, the Group has engaged an independent professionally the data used as inputs for the valuation, which included reference to the market unit selling price of comparable properties nearby and the rental value of existing tenancies, by benchmarking against market values of comparable properties and checking the relevant tenancy agreements. qualified valuer to perform the valuation of investment properties.
-For the investment property under construction, we also evaluated the cost to completion by checking management's budget and contracts entered into The significant accounting judgements and estimates and disclosures about the fair value measurement of investment properties are included in notes 3 and 14 to the financial with contractors.
+Key audit matter How our audit addressed the key audit matter Estimation of fair value of investment properties As at 31 March 2021, the Group's investment properties measured at fair value amounted to approximately HK\$15,057 million, with net losses arising from fair value change recognised in the statement of profit or loss of approximately HK\$39 million from completed investment properties.
+The valuation process is inherently subjective, and dependent on a number of estimates such as market rent, market yield, market price per unit, stabilised growth rate, etc. To support management's determination of the fair value, the Group has engaged an independent professionally qualified valuer to perform the valuation of investment properties.
+The significant accounting judgements and estimates and disclosures about the fair value measurement of investment properties are included in notes 3 and 14 to the financial statements.
+Among our audit procedures, we evaluated the objectivity, independence and competence of the valuer by examining the valuer's qualification and assessed the valuation methodologies and assumptions adopted by the valuer with assistance from our internal valuation expert.
+For completed investment properties, we evaluated the data used as inputs for the valuation, which included reference to the market unit selling price of comparable properties nearby and the rental value of existing tenancies, by benchmarking against market values of comparable properties and checking the relevant tenancy agreements.